 Two studies point to potential impact of high-protein diet on kidneys

-‘High-protein diet is bad for kidney health: unleashing the taboo’ in the journal Nephrology Dialysis Transplantation authored by team of Doctors led by Prof. Kamyar Kalantar-Zadeh, President of International Federation of Kidney Foundation(IFKF), chief, Division of Nephrology, Hypertension and Kidney Transplantation at the University of California, Irvine Published in HINDU Newspaper on 16th December 2019.
+‘High-protein diet is bad for kidney health: unleashing the taboo’ in the journal Nephrology Dialysis Transplantation authored by team of Doctors led by Prof. Kamyar Kalantar-Zadeh, President of International Federation of Kidney Foundation(IFKF - WKA), chief, Division of Nephrology, Hypertension and Kidney Transplantation at the University of California, Irvine Published in HINDU Newspaper on 16th December 2019.

 It is advisable to start such diets under medical supervision, doctors say